๐ŸŽปAppalachian Studies

 Banjo

-• African origins are foundational—the banjo descended from West African instruments like the akonting and ngoni, brought by enslaved peoples
+• African origins are foundational.
+The banjo descended from West African gourd-bodied lutes like the akonting (from the Jola people of Senegambia) and the ngoni (from the Mande people of West Africa), brought to the Americas by enslaved peoples.

-• Five-string configuration became standard in Appalachia, with the short fifth "drone" string enabling the distinctive clawhammer style
+• Five-string configuration became standard in Appalachia, with the short fifth "drone" string enabling the distinctive clawhammer (or frailing) style, where the player strikes downward with the back of the fingernail rather than plucking upward.

-• Cultural appropriation and transformation mark the banjo's history; by the late 1800s, it had shifted from Black musical tradition to white mountain music
+• Cultural appropriation and transformation mark the banjo's history.
+Through minstrel shows and later through mountain musicians, the banjo shifted from Black musical tradition to white mountain music by the late 1800s.
+This trajectory is one of the most studied examples of cultural transfer in American music.

-Compare: Banjo vs. Fiddle—both are central to Appalachian sound, but they represent different cultural tributaries.
+Compare: Banjo vs. Fiddle: both are central to the Appalachian sound, but they represent different cultural tributaries.
 The banjo's African roots versus the fiddle's European origins illustrate the syncretic nature of Appalachian music.
 This is prime material for essays on cultural exchange.

 Uniquely Appalachian Instruments